gtrxAC/gxarch/README.md

 ## Implementation Notes

 * The amount of colors in tileset images is currently not checked, but you should still only use 16 colors.
+* The RET instruction is probably not working.
+* The KEY instruction needs some work.